khalimovdev1/Britlex-Landing-Page/README.md

 A modern and responsive landing page built with **React + Vite**, inspired by an online language learning platform.
 This project focuses on clean UI, component-based structure, responsive design, and smooth animations.

----
+## 🎨 Design Reference

-## 🎨 Design Credit
+This landing page was built based on a Figma design.

-The UI design of this project is inspired by a Figma community design.
+The design was used as a reference for educational purposes.
-The main goal of this project was to practice React component structure, responsive layout, and animations using Framer Motion.
+All code and implementation were done independently.
 ---

 ## 🚀 Live Demo